server-imp/UnhideNPCs/README.md

 ### 2) Nexus
 1. It's available in-game in the Nexus Library
+   - When you are using Nexus, a configuration menu is available in-game

 ### 3) DLL Proxy
 1. Download `UnhideNPCs.dll` from [Releases](https://github.com/server-imp/UnhideNPCs/releases).